nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 - Velero
 - External Object Storage

+**Network CNI:**
+Between Flannel, Calico and Cilium.
+Calico has a good balance of scalability and security.
+But **Cilium** using eBPF has High Performance, Advanced Security and cutting-edge features.

 **Longhorn:**
 A cloud-native, distributed block storage solution for creating and managing persistent volumes in Kubernetes.